Foundation / Corporation

 While grant funds may be used for the purchase of materials, software, or equipment to further the objectives of the proposal, the project or program is the only part that will be ranked.
 Thus, a grant request for an Ipad, Kindle, Elmo, Activboard, Promethian board, or computer program that does not directly support a specific innovative project or program will not be funded.

-Grant funds may NOT be used for providing for substitute teachers, travel, accommodations, conference or competition fees, trophies, televisions, office furniture or supplies, or classroom equipment.
+Grant funds may not be used for providing for substitute teachers, travel, accommodations, conference or competition fees, trophies, televisions, office furniture or supplies, classroom equipment, supplies, or shipping and handling costs.
 Including these items will lower the ranking.
 If a grant were to be awarded, the funds associated with such items will be withheld from that grant.

 Proposals for continuation of previously funded projects will be considered only if sufficient funds are available after funding of all qualified proposals for new projects, and the proposals meet the evaluation criteria.